 In the same way that you pay your electric utility for every kWh of power you use, transmission operators charge fees for access to electric generators or distribution utilities.
 These fees are based on the amount of power flowing through the transmission lines.
 When upgrades or new investments for transmission infrastructure are needed, transmission owners can elect to make new investments and recover the costs by increasing these rates.

-Just as public utility commissions grant approval for distribution investments and rate increases, the Federal Energy Regulatory Commission (FERC) approves interstate transmission infrastructure upgrades.
+Just as public utility commissions grant approval for distribution investments and rate increases, the (FERC) approves interstate transmission infrastructure upgrades.
 FERC also evaluates whether proposed transmission rates are just and reasonable.
 FERC jurisdiction encompasses United States wholesale markets with the exception of the Energy Reliability Council of Texas.
 To make a national impact on transmission rates or how transmission providers make new investments, you have to get involved at FERC.

 With billions of dollars slated for investment in transmission over the next five years, developers and vendors of new technologies for the transmission system might have a golden opportunity to deploy their products.